Cray-HPE/docs-csm/install/deploy_final_ncn.md

     ncn-m001# ip a show bond0.cmn0
     ```

-1. Run `ip r` to show our default route is via the CMN.
+1. Run `ip r` to show that the default route is via the CMN.

     ```bash
     ncn-m001# ip r show default
     ```

-1. Verify we **do not** have a metal bootstrap IP.
+1. Verify that there **is not** a metal bootstrap IP.

     ```bash
     ncn-m001# ip a show bond0
     ```

 1. Verify zypper repositories are empty and all remote SUSE repositories are disabled.

     ```bash
     ncn-m001# rm -v /etc/zypp/repos.d/* && zypper ms --remote --disable
     ```

 1. Download and install/upgrade the documentation RPM.

-If this machine does not have direct internet
+    If this machine does not have direct internet access, then this RPM will need to be
-   access this RPM will need to be externally downloaded and then copied to this machine.
+    externally downloaded and then copied to this machine.

     See [Check for Latest Documentation](../update_product_stream/index.md#documentation)

-1. Exit the typescript and move the backup to `ncn-m001`, thus removing the need to track `ncn-m002` as yet-another bootstrapping agent.
+1. Exit the typescript and move the backup to `ncn-m001`.

     This is required to facilitate reinstallations, because it pulls the preparation data back over to the documented area (`ncn-m001`).

     ```bash
     ncn-m001# exit